rfeinman/learning-to-learn/README.md

 such as synthesizing the artificial data sets and wrangling the data once synthesized.

+### 3. Toy-neuralnet
+This folder contains core reusable source code for the experiments.

 ### 3. Scripts
-This folder contains Python scripts for running the core experiments.
-Here you will find code for training a neural network model and evaluating its performance.
+This folder contains short Python scripts for running some experiments.
+Here you will find scripts for training a neural network model and evaluating its performance.

 ## Demo